 Emery-Dreifuss muscular dystrophy (EDMD) is one of the 9 types of muscular dystrophy that affects the voluntary muscles.
 The condition is named after Fritz Dreifuss and Alan Emery, the physicians who first described the disorder in a Virginia family in the 1960s.

-Emery-Dreifuss muscular dystrophy is characterized by weakness and wasting of the muscles in the upper arms, shoulders, and the calf muscles.
-One telltale indicator of the condition is the stiffening of the joints (contractures) in the heels, elbows, and neck.
+Emery-Dreifuss muscular dystrophy is characterized by weakness and wasting of the muscles in the upper arms, shoulders and calf muscles.
+One telltale indicator of the condition is the stiffening of the joints (contractures) in the heels, elbows and neck.
 Another common feature of EDMD is the development of a heart condition known as cardiac conduction block.

 Contractures often manifest in the early stages of the condition and can get worse over time even if muscle strength does not change.
 While preventing contractures is difficult, maintaining a range of motion through physical therapy has been known to help slow down its development.
 Surgical release of contractures is also considered challenging because the symptom has a tendency to recur.
 Cardiac conduction block develops when the heartbeat’s rhythm is disrupted.
 The disruption can be attributed to the electrical impulses not communicating properly between the heart’s lower and upper chambers.
 The condition may lead to sudden cardiac arrest when left untreated.
 Cardiac problems are life-threatening.
 Treatment interventions can include medication, although a pacemaker might be required in some cases.